Skip to main content

 • Mobile screens no longer clip behind the floating tab bar — bottom padding was increased across every tab.

 The web app is live and free to start.
-Upload an old photo, see what needs fixing, and restore it in under a minute. iPhone early access is live for testers, and Android remains in closed testing.
+Upload an old photo, see what needs fixing, and keep the original and restored version together. iPhone is available on the App Store, and Android is rolling out through Google Play testing.

 • Restore scratches, tears, and fading.
 Colorize black-and-white photos.
 Enhance faces and remove backgrounds — all powered by AI.

-• Photo Insight analyzes every upload and recommends the right repair steps before you spend a credit.
+• Photo Insight analyzes every upload and recommends the right repair steps before you use a restore.

 • Batch mode lets you process entire family albums — up to 300 photos per month on Pro.